Blepharoplasty Surgery in London

 WHAT ARE THE PROCEDURE LIMITATIONS?

-This procedure corrects the excess skin alone.
+This skin pinch only addresses the lower eyelid skin.
 For some patients they do not just have skin laxity but also have laxity to the lower eyelid itself and need the eyelid tightened with a canthopexy.
 Patients with significant eyelid laxity that is not treated at the time of blepharoplasty have a higher risk of developing eyelid malposition.

 ARE THERE ANY COMPLICATIONS?